Policies and Procedures

 A “cookie” is a file sent to your browser by a web server and stored on your computer; it contains data that websites use to identify you as a unique user.

 Companies that advertise on our site may collect information from you if you click on their advertisements or access their sites.
 They may do this by using cookies.
-Due to how the Internet operates, The Lion’s Roar cannot control information collection.
+Because the Internet operates the way it does, The Lion’s Roar cannot control information collection.
 However, most web browsers are initially set up to accept cookies.
-You can change your browser’s settings to refuse all cookies or notify you each time a cookie is sent to your computer, choosing whether to accept it or not.
+You can change your browser’s settings to refuse all cookies or to notify you each time a cookie is sent to your computer, allowing you to choose whether to accept it.

-If you have any questions or concerns about how information is collected or used by another site, you should contact whoever is responsible for that site directly.
+If you have any questions or concerns about how information is collected or used by another site, you should contact the responsible party directly.

 What information does The Lion’s Roar collect?

-The Lion’s Roar newspaper, the Le Souvenir yearbook, and Student Publications (through its various digital entities such as www.lionsroarnews.com) does not collect personal information about you (such as your name or email address) except when you specifically and knowingly provide that information.
-However, in some cases, The Lion’s Roar records the IP addresses from which users access our site.
-The Lion’s Roar uses this data for internal purposes and to analyze how people use The Lion’s Roar site so that the staff can continually improve services.
-This data also provides us with anonymous and broad demographic information about those using our site.
+The Lion’s Roar newspaper, the Le Souvenir yearbook, and Student Publications (through its various digital entities such as www.lionsroarnews.com) do not collect personal information about you (such as your name or email address) except when you specifically and knowingly provide that information.
+However, in some cases, The Lion’s Roar records the IP addresses of users accessing our site.
+The Lion’s Roar uses this data for internal purposes and to analyze how people use the site, so staff can continually improve services.
+This data also provides us with anonymous, broad demographic information about users of our site.

 To help us serve you more efficiently, The Lion’s Roar may ask for your name, email address, mailing address, phone number, or other details.
 Then, when you fill out a contact form, sign up for our newsletter, or browse our website, The Lion’s Roar collects information from you.
-This information may help us serve you better and provide you with your requested services.
+This information may help us better serve you and provide the services you requested.

 Does The Lion’s Roar disclose information to anyone else?